 The College strives to balance educational tradition with innovation and to foster the development of values as an integral part of intellectual growth.
 It seeks to promote the open exchange of ideas and the independent pursuit of learning.

-The College aspires to be a community of persons from diverse backgrounds who respect and affirm the dignity of all people.
-It is a community where a mature understanding of the Christian faith and lives of service are nurtured and students are encouraged to work toward a just and peaceful world.
+The College aspires to be a community of persons from diverse backgrounds who respect and a rm the dignity of all people.
+It is a community where a mature understanding of the Christian faith and lives of service are nurtured, and students are encouraged to work toward a just and peaceful world.